t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

   * Distribution of provisioning data.
 At this point, the provisioning process can be secured.
 This involves the distribution of data such as a Network key, to secure the communications at network layer and a unicast address among other information.

+Bluetooth mesh has the following characteristics:

+  * Terms:
+  * Players:
+  * Initial beliefs assumed in the device:
+  * Processes:
+  * Beliefs imparted to the device after protocol execution:

 ## Fast IDentity Online (FIDO) alliance